Postdoctoral Fellowship

 Individual Counseling/Psychotherapy

 Individual counseling and psychotherapy, prominent functions of our agency, are considered a core part of post-doc training.
 Post-docs carry a diverse caseload of 10-15 clients per week and receive intensive individual psychotherapy supervision (two hours per week minimum) to support clinical growth in this area.
-While the majority of clients will be seen within our time-limited (6-9 session) model, there may be opportunities to see 1-2 clients on a long-term basis (e.g. occasional extended counseling for clients where clinical and/or financial need warrant such continued services, including individuals who have experienced sexual/relational violence).
-Individual psychotherapy supervision may occur with a different supervisor for both six-month time blocks in order to provide a variety of therapeutic perspectives.
+While most clients will be seen within our time-limited (6-9 session) model, there may be opportunities to see 1-2 clients on a long-term basis (e.g., occasional extended counseling for clients where clinical and/or financial need warrant such continued services, including individuals who have experienced sexual/relational violence).
+Individual psychotherapy supervision may occur with a different supervisor for both six-month time blocks to provide a variety of therapeutic perspectives.
 However, at times, post-docs may continue with the same supervisor.
 Post-docs have an opportunity to rank order their preferences for supervisors.
-Supervision assignments are made by the Assistant Director, Training, who takes these preferences into account whenever possible.
+Supervision assignments are made by the Associate Director, Training, who takes these preferences into account whenever possible.
 Throughout the Fall and Spring academic semesters, post-docs participate in a weekly Psychotherapy Seminar to supplement clinical skillset and knowledge.
 Post-docs also meet weekly with other clinical staff in small groups where they can participate in consultation related to client care.

 Group Counseling/Psychotherapy

 Penn State CAPS has one of the largest group therapy programs in the country.
 Post-doctoral fellows are active participants in this extensive program.
 Each post-doc will typically co-lead two groups with a senior staff co-leader in both the Fall and Spring academic semesters.
-Post-docs with significant prior group therapy experience may also become a senior co-leader with an extern trainee as part of the supervision experience.
-Group assignments will be made by the Group Therapy Coordinator in consultation with the Assistant Director, Training.
+Post-docs with significant prior group therapy experience may also become a senior co-leader with an extern trainee as part of the provision of supervision experience.
+Group assignments will be made by the Group Therapy Coordinator in consultation with the Associate Director, Training.
 Post-docs have an opportunity to rank order their preferences for groups.
 Co-leadership of groups forms a substantial component of the training experience.
 Each post-doc will receive supervision from their senior staff co-leader for each group being conducted or from another supervisor if they are co-leading with an extern.
 Each semester we typically offer 25+ groups.
 Post-doctoral fellows may also have the opportunity to develop and co-lead a group that is not currently provided that addresses a clinical need of the center.
 This opportunity typically occurs during the summer academic semester.

 Urgent Evaluation/follow-up/stabilization and Mental Health Consultation